Graphic Design

 Building a Design Portfolio

 All students qualify to enter the Annual Juried Student Exhibition.
-As part of this exhibition, accepted student work will be displayed in a professional gallery space and evaluated by nationally known visiting artists.
+As part of this exhibition, accepted student work will be displayed in a professional gallery space and evaluated by nationally known visiting artists and designers.

 Study Abroad for Graphic Design Majors

-Nuova Accademia di Belle Arti (NABA), located in Milan, is the largest private art academy in Italy—and our Graphic Design B.F.A. program has an articulation agreement allowing our students to study there!
+Nuova Accademia di Belle Arti (NABA), located in Milan, is the largest private art academy in Italy—and our B.F.A. in Graphic Design program has an articulation agreement allowing our students to study there!

 NABA offers a study abroad program focused distinctly on graphic design, and its coursework transfers seamlessly into York College’s Graphic Design major.
 Students who meet eligibility requirements may spend the spring semester of their junior year studying at NABA in Milan.